techandsoftware/teletext/README.md

 ## writeBytes(colNum, rowNum, [lines])

 Writes each line in the array to the screen starting from `colNum`, `rowNum`.
-This allows you to place a block of text on the screen without affecting existing characters.
+This allows you to place a block of text on the screen without affecting existing characters. `colNum` is from 0 to 39, `rowNum` from 0 to 24.

 ## writeByte(colNum, rowNum, byte, withUpdate)

-Writes the byte to the `colNum`, `rowNum`.
+Writes the byte to the `colNum`, `rowNum`.  `colNum` is from 0 to 39, `rowNum` from 0 to 24.
+The `byte` should have a character code of 0x0 to 0x127.
+The byte won't display literally, as the display uses the active G0 character set and spacing attributes to work out what to show.

 `withUpdate` is an optional boolean, default is `false`.
 When true, the page display is updated.

+## plot(graphcolNun, graphicRowNum)

+Plots a pixel.
+The coordinates are from (0, 0) to (79, 74).
+The origin is the top-left.
+Note this uses a different coordinate scheme than methods like `writeBytes()`, which refer to the character cell rows and columns.
+For performance, there is no range checking, so the display will crash if you try to set outside of the range.
+The page display is not updated.
+You can force an update with `updateDisplay()`.

+This generates a 2x3 mosaic (sextant) charater corresponding to the character cell in the page model that you're plotting to.
+Existing mosaics in the cell are modified to plot the pixel.
+If characters with codes 0x0 to 0x1f are in the target cell, these are unchanged so that spacing atributes are preserved, and the plot has no effect.
+If characters with codes 0x40 to 0x5f are at the character position you're plotting to, this is cleared first.

+To use this, you will first need to set graphics mode for the text row by writing a graphic spacing attribute, for example by using `writeByte()` and `Attributes.charfromGraphicColour(colour)`.

+## plotPoints(graphicColNum, graphicRowNum, numPixelsPerRow, pixelsArray)

+Plots multiple pixels, with the top left origin of (`graphicColNum`, `graphicRowNum`) and `numPixelsPerRow`.
+This internally calls `plot()`.
+The top-left coordinates are (0, 0) to (79, 74).
+As with `plot()`, existing spacing attributes are not overridden.
+Unlike `plot()`, this does range checking to ensure the plotted pixels fit on the display, and the page display is updated when called.

+`numPixelsPerRow` is the number of pixels for each row in the `pixelsArray`.

+`pixelsArray` is an array of bytes.
+Each byte represents a pixel.
+If its value is 255 then a point is plotted.
+If it's not 255, the point is unplotted.
+(This is intended to be easy to generate from some other bitmap pixel source).

+To use this, you will first need to set graphics mode for each text row by writing a graphic spacing attribute, for example by using `writeByte()` and  `Attributes.charfromGraphicColour(colour)`.

 ## clearScreen(withUpdate)